linkerd/linkerd/linkerd/docs/namer.md

 consistencyMode | `default` | Select between [Consul API consistency modes](https://www.consul.io/docs/agent/http.html) such as `default`, `stale` and `consistent`. failFast | `false` | If `false`, disable fail fast and failure accrual for Consul client.
 Keep it `false` when using a local agent but change it to `true` when talking directly to an HA Consul API. preferServiceAddress | `true` | If `true` use the service address if defined and default to the node address.
-If `false` always use the node address.
+If `false` always use the node address. weights | none | List of tag-weight configurations, for adjusting the weights of node addresses.
+When a node matches more than one tag, it gets the highest matching weight.
+In the absence of match or configuration, nodes get a default weight of `1.0`.

 ### Consul Path Parameters